Guwahati: Administration and governance

 Dispur, the capital of Assam, lies in Guwahati.
 The passing of the Northeastern (Reorganization Areas) Act in 1971 by the Indian Parliament accorded Meghalaya the status of a full-fledged state.
 After the creation of Meghalaya as a separate state, Shillong continued to be the joint capital of both Assam and Meghalaya.
 However, in 1972, the Government of Assam decided to shift the capital to Dispur.
 Accordingly, the first sitting of the Budget Session of the Assam Legislative Assembly was held at Dispur on 16 March 1973.
 Dispur houses the Secretariat of Assam Government, the Assam Assembly House, the National Bank for Agriculture and Rural Development (NABARD) Regional Office, the North Eastern Development Finance Corporation Ltd (NEDFi) House and the Guwahati Tea Auction Centre (GTAC).

 Guwahati Municipal Corporation is the local body responsible for governing, developing and managing the city.
 It is divided into 60 municipal wards.
 Guwahati Metropolitan Development Authority (GMDA) is an agency responsible for planning and development of the greater Guwahati Metropolitan Area and for revising the Guwahati Master Plan and Building Bylaws to cover an area of 3214 km2 by 2025.

 Guwahati consists of four assembly constituencies: Jalukbari, Dispur, Gauhati East and Gauhati West, all of which are part of the constituency of Lok Sabha,Gauhati.

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Guwahati Municipal Corporation reported total revenue receipts of ₹272 crore (US$33 million) and total expenditure of ₹237 crore (US$28 million) in 2022–23.
+Tax revenue accounted for about 42.6% of the total revenue, while the corporation received ₹88 crore in grants during the financial year.